 Here is how the blockchain solution is implemented from the technical side:

 - An experienced tech vendor selects the type of blockchain for the customers

 - After that, they decide on the platform the blockchain technology will be deployed on

 - Finally, the first blockchain is created, the most appropriate consensus protocol is selected, and the first smart contracts are made.

 To summarize, blockchain is needed where speed and reliability of data transfer are important - that is, in virtually every area of our lives: in smart contracts for the supply of goods, among other things.
 Blockchain in agriculture has a number of advantages and qualities that the industry has desperately needed.
 Once blockchain penetrates the industry at all levels, the impact of the technology will become more prominent.

-Learn more about Blockchain technology and its helpfulness in logistics and supply chain in our guide
+Learn more about blockchain for logistics and supply chain

 How Blockchain Modifies Agriculture